AzeematRaji/epitope-ml-model/README.md

 `y_pred = model.predict(x_test)`

 ### Host the Model Directly in the Cloud
-1.Launch an EC2 Instance on AWS
+1. Launch an EC2 Instance on AWS

 - Choose an appropriate instance type (e.g., t3.medium because of data size).